Investor Relations

 The Group’s Board of Directors enforces this Code.
 If an alleged violation of this Code has been reported to it, the Board of Directors (or its nominated persons) shall determine whether that violation has occurred and, if so, shall determine the disciplinary measures to be taken.

 These disciplinary measures, which may be invoked at the discretion of the Board of Directors, include, but are not limited to, counselling, oral or written reprimands, warnings, probation, or suspension without pay, demotions, reductions in salary, termination of employment or other relationship with us and restitution.
-Refer to Disciplinary Policy for more information.
+Refer to Disciplinary Prodecure for more information.

 Adherence to this Code does not supersede applicable law and collective agreements entered with authorities.
 If any law conflicts with a policy of this Code, the Management must comply with the law and highlight such contradiction to the Executive Directors.